ccie18643/PyTCP/README.md

  - UDP sockets - *full support, stack's 'end user' API similar to Berkley sockets*
  - UDP services - *UDP Echo, Discard, Daytime implemented for testing purposes*
  - UDP clients - *DHCP service for automatic IPv4 address configuration - basic implementation, need to add timeouts and error handling*
- - TCP protocol - *full implementation of TCP Finite State Machine, at this point stack is able to communicate with other hosts over TCP protocol*
+ - TCP protocol - *full implementation of TCP Finite State Machine, at this point stack is able to exchange bulk data with other hosts over TCP protocol*
  - TCP protocol - *TCP option support for: MSS, WSCALE, SACKPERM, TIMESTAMP*
- - TCP protocol - *TCP sliding window mechanism implemented*
+ - TCP protocol - *TCP sliding window mechanism with and data retransmission (fast retransmit and time based scenarios)*
+ - TCP protocol - *TCP backoff mechanism / basic congestion control*
+ - TCP protocol - *TCP SYN/FIN packet retransmission*
  - TCP sockets - *full support, stack's 'end user' API similar to Berkley sockets*

 #### Work in progress:

  - TCP protocol - *ongoing effort of improving code and bug fixing while simulating more advanced traffic scenarios*
- - TCP protocol - *implementing data packet retransmission in ESTABLISHED and CLOSE_WAIT states*
  - TCP protocol - *proper handling on RST packets in various states, need to do research on this*

 #### Next steps:

- - TCP protocol - *FIN packet retransmission in FIN_WAIT_1, FIN_WAIT_2 and LAST_ACK states*
  - TCP protocol - *need to rework the CLOSE syscall mechanism so FIN flag can be set on last data packet instead of being carried in separate one*
  - TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state*
  - TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbers*
+ - TCP protocol - *ensure that event communication from TCP session to socket works properly (eg. connection reset by peer)*
  - IPv6 protocol - *basic support with address auto configuration*
  - ICMPv6 protocol - *basic support, features needed for stack operation*
  - ICMP protocol - *need to come up with some sort of "icmp socket" mechanism so ping client can bind to particular ICMP echo-reply stream*